kukulaka/air-quality/README.md

 ## Other notes
 I have used a npm package for autocomplete component (chakra-ui-autocomplete) due to time contraints.
 If I had more time would make my own.
-The component does not currently have a custom render for the List of cities, and so when height is added to the listprops, the list shows even when no cities are selected.
+The component does not currently have a custom render for the List of cities, and so when height is added to the listprops, the list shows even when no cities are selected. :unamused:
 ## Done
 - [x] Chakra UI install and basic theme
 - [x] Basic tests for checking Home and App component render ok